3 men accused of trying to sell Eagles’ stolen ‘Hotel California’ lyrics worth over $1M - NewsBreak

 Glenn Horowitz, 66; Craig Inciardi, 58, and Edward Kosinski, 59, are accused of possessing around 100 pages of Don Henley’s handwritten notes and lyrics for Eagles songs, including “Hotel California,” “Life in the Fast Lane” and “New Kid in Town.”

 “These defendants attempted to keep and sell these unique and valuable manuscripts, despite knowing they had no right to do so.
-They made up stories about the origin of the documents and their right to possess them so they could turn a profit,” Manhattan District Attorney Alvin Bragg said in a statement.50 years after ‘American Pie,’ Don McLean fears ‘some kind of civil war’
+They made up stories about the origin of the documents and their right to possess them so they could turn a profit,” Manhattan District Attorney Alvin Bragg said in a statement.‘Spreading like wildfire’: COVID BA5 variant wreaking havoc

 The manuscripts were originally stolen from Henley in the late 1970s by an author who was hired to write a biography about the Eagles, prosecutors said.
 The biographer eventually sold the manuscripts in 2005 to Horowitz, a rare books dealer in New York City, according to the Manhattan District Attorney’s Office.
 Horowitz then allegedly sold them to Inciardi and Kosinski, authorities said.